• Published: Jul 17th, 2009

 For more MONEY of course!!!

-I found out via Ginger Won’t Snap, and saw an excellent comment by a Miss Emma that says what I was thinking when I heard the news:
+I saw an excellent comment by a Miss Emma that says what I was thinking when I heard the news:

 But as Ginger said, maybe this is the silver lining to get people to reduce their trash as a result of seeing it pile up in the streets?